store2be/pape-rs/examples/concatenation/README.md

 # PDF concatenation

-This example can be run with the papers-local test binary.
+This example can be run with the `papers local` test command.

 The Latex template uses the `pdfpages` package to include other pdfs.
 This way, papers can be used as a concatenation tool.